luhrts/monitoring/monitoring_core/README.md

 # Monitoring Core

 # Overview
-There are the monitor for System
+Base Classes for other Monitors

 **Description**
 * **monitor.cpp/Class_Monitor**:Class Monitor - A class from which other monitors inherit.